 After clicking OK, I tried to send a file over the LAN network.
 The transfer speed started very slow, but it was gradually picking up speed.
 I decided to restart the computer and try to send that file again and this time it worked like a charm.

-Now that sending of files worked as it should, I also checked speed for receiving files.
+Now that sending of files worked as it should, I also checked the speed for receiving files.
 It turned out that it was still slow but all I had to do to fix that was to disable Large Send Offload V2 on the other computer.
 Once done, the problem was solved for receiving files as well.

-In this post we examined different ways to solve slow speed on a LAN network.
-One of them is just a common myth, but for other two you need to have administrator privileges.
+In this post, we examined different ways to solve slow speed on a LAN network.
+One of them is just a common myth, but for the other two you need to have administrator privileges.
 I hope you found this article useful.
 Consider sharing it on a social networks.
 Comments are also welcome.

 If you solved your slow LAN speed problem in a different way, let me know how and I might add that solution to the list.

 Yann TakvorianJuly 29, 2013